zdh2292390/zdh2292390.github.io/_pages/about.md

 Stevens Institute of Technology is a premier, private research university situated in Hoboken, New Jersey.
 Stevens is the best school for engineering, science, and quantitative finance in the NY metro area and one of the best in the US.
 It is ranked #76 out of 439 National Universities according to US News report.
 If interested, please apply to our [**Data Science Ph.D. program**](https://www.stevens.edu/program/data-science-phd) and mention my name as expected advisor.

 **Ph.D.
 Student Requirements**
-- With a bachelor’s or master’s degree in Computer Science, Mathematics, Statistics, Finance, or other related disciplines.
+- With a bachelor's or master's degree in Computer Science, Mathematics, Statistics, Finance, or other related disciplines.
 - Have a strong passion for academic research, a thirst for knowledge, curiosity, and enjoyment of the investigative process.
 - Hardworking and a high sense of responsibility.
 - Excellent communication skills and proficiency in English.